tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 For more details, see `samples.php` bundled within this package.

-= How does DZAP system defend zero-day attak? =
+= How does PZAP system prevent zero-day attak? =

-After I read the [Sucuri Blog](http://blog.sucuri.net/ "Home | Sucuri Blog"), I found that a considerable number of vulnerabilities in WordPress plugin lack either the authentication and nonce or both.
-So DZAP system will make up both of them on the admin screen when you are logged in.
+After I read the [Sucuri Blog](http://blog.sucuri.net/ "Home | Sucuri Blog"), I found that a considerable number of vulnerabilities in WordPress plugin lack either the authentication and nonce, or both.
+So PZAP system will make up both of them on the admin screen when you are logged in.

 This simple system will protect your dashboard from attack such as Arbitrary